IrisBox/gewit-hring/index.md

 layout: home
 image: "http://gewit-hring.com/images/Treasures-1500.jpg"
 alt: "Some of the treasure of Cambridge University Library"
-quote: “The human eye can only be in one place at a time, it takes its visible world with it as it walks”
+quote: The human eye can only be in one place at a time, it takes its visible world with it as it walks.
 byline: John Berger, Ways of seeing 'Episode 1', 1972
 ---
 <section class="mw5 mw7-ns center pa3 ph5-ns">